 Renal Insufficiency Meets Stress

-Patients with renal insufficiency undergoing cardiac surgery are at significant risk for developing CSA-AKI.1-5
+Patients with renal insufficiency undergoing cardiac surgery are at significant risk for developing peri-operative complications.1-5

 Surgeon in operating room